Saiswaroopa Iyer

-Saiswaroopa Iyer is an Indian author, who has published in the mythological genre.
-Her notable books are Abhaya, Avishi, Draupadi and Mauri.

-She has an MBA from the Indian Institute of Technology, Kharagpur and is a former investment professional.
+Saiswaroopa Iyer is an Indian author in the mythological genre of books such as Abhaya, Avishi, Draupadi and Mauri, published via Kindle Direct Publishing.
+She has an MBA from the Indian Institute of Technology, Kharagpur, and is a former investment professional.

-She has been using Kindle Direct Publishing for publishing her books.

 Abhaya

-Abhaya is Saiswaroopa's first book, and also the first book of the Abhaya collection.
+Abhaya is Iyer's first book, and also the first book of the Abhaya collection.
 The story is about Abhaya, a fictional princess and Dharmasena, her father, Bhauma, lord of Kamarupa and Krishna.
 The character Abhaya is portrayed as a formidable warrior who defeats the Bhauma.

 Avishi

 Avishi had been optioned for film or digital adaptation.